'Didn't play good': No. 1 Pliskova won't dissect Open loss - WHIZ News

 Next up for him is No. 28 Jan-Lennard Struff, someone Djokovic dismissed 6-3, 6-1 last week at the Western & Southern Open.

-Other winners Tuesday included No. 5 Alexander Zverev and No. 7 Davis Goffin, while No. 4 Stefanos Tsitsipas was scheduled to play at night.
+Other winners Wednesday included No. 5 Alexander Zverev and No. 7 Davis Goffin, while No. 4 Stefanos Tsitsipas was scheduled to play at night, heading into Arthur Ashe Stadium after two-time Grand Slam champion Naomi Osaka’s 6-1, 6-2 win against Camila Giorgi.

+The only complication for the fourth-seeded Osaka was the attempted on-court video call with her mother, Tamaki, afterward.

 More AP tennis: https://apnews.com/apf-Tennis and https://twitter.com/AP_Sports